In April 2019, the Government passed a new law changing the rules for how financial advice is provided to retail

 New disclosure requirements

 You must disclose certain information to your clients to ensure they are making informed decisions.

 New registration requirements

 To address misuse of the Financial Service Providers Register (FSPR), you will only be able to register as a financial service provider if you are providing services to New Zealand clients.
 This is a new requirement, which aims to improve client confidence and protect New Zealand’s good business reputation both at home and abroad.

-The Companies Office is making changes to the Financial Service Providers Register (FSPR) to implement the changes to the registration requirements in the new regime.
+The Companies Office is making changes to the Financial Service Providers Register (FSPR) to implement the changes to the registration requirement in the new regime.